johnf90/simple_neural_network/README.md

-# simple_neural_network
+# Simple Neural Network

-A simple neural network using only NumPy.
+A simple neural network (i.e. one layer with one neuron) using only NumPy.
+Mostly for understanding neural networks at their core, the NN itself is not much more effective than a linear regression model.